bugmaschine/deviantart/README.rst

-deviantart 0.1.5
+new-deviantart 0.1.5
 ======================================

-'deviantart' is a python package that provides easy access to the deviantart API.
+'new-deviantart' is a python package that provides easy access to the deviantart API.

 Installation